 How do you get from Geneva to Mont-Pèlerin?

 From Geneva, take the train to Vevey.
 This train ride takes roughly 51 Minutes.
-From Vevey, change to the slow train to Vevey-Funi.
+From Vevey, change to the slow train to Vevey-Funi or take one of the buses that will bring you to Vevey, funiculaire.
 The funicular will take you up to Mont-Pelerin in 11 minutes.
-The total trip from Geneva to Mont-Pèlerin takes 1 hour 25 minutes.
+The total trip from Geneva to Mont-Pèlerin takes 1 hour and 25 minutes.

 The train ride from Vevey goes through the Chardonne vineyards.
 Once you arrive, you can take the lift 270 meters going up – to the viewing platform called Plein Ciel.
 The viewing platform Plein Ciel is 770 meters above sea level.
 From the viewing platform, you can enjoy awesome views of the region overlooking Lake Geneva.